UK - Agriculture and mining

 Textiles and clothing

-The wool industry is still important but factories making clothing and shoes are declining from the competition.
+The wool industry is still important, but factories making clothing and shoes are declining due to competition.

 Food processing